 Black and White

-Holiday Records will be providing an extensive range of high quality packaging and printing options for your release.
+Holiday Records provides an extensive range of high quality packaging and printing options for your release.
 If you are looking for something especially personalised, get in touch and we will do our best to accommodate.
 Please find templates for our packaging options on our Resources Page here.

 Our jackets are printed full CMKY colour on high quality 350GSM card with a matte laminate finish (250GSM for 7 inch jackets).
 We offer single pocket and gatefold options for both single and double LP.
 A gloss laminate or reverse board can be added at an additional cost.

 12" Single Pocket –– 3mm Spine